TUM-DSE/research-work-info/checklist.md

 ## Intermediate presentation

 1 month after the official start:
-* [ ] Scheduled an intermediate presentation with my advisors
+* [ ] Scheduled an intermediate presentation with my advisors.
+Date: yyyy-mm-dd hh:mm
 * [ ] Prepared the intermediate talk covering the problem statement, related work, and a "strawman" design (see [Talk instructions](talk/README.md))
 * [ ] I gave the intermediate talk to my advisors